donutteam/fritter/README.md

 Inspired by Koa, Fritter provides many of the same features while removing much of the ambiguity and providing type safety.

 ## Installation
-Fritter has currently only been tested with Node.js 19.4.0.
-It may work in earlier versions, it may not, there are no guarantees at this time.
+Fritter is tested against the LTS version of Node.js.
+It may work in earlier versions but we cannot offer any guarantees.

-It does at least require support for async functions.

 ```
 npm install @fritter/core